 Author and Publisher: Christopher Doyle, Gingko Press 2005

-A collection of works and images by cinematographer Christopher Doyle from textures, colors and the complicities on the 2002 film Hero, for which he was awarded Best Cinematography by the New York and Chicago Film Critics Circles, the National Society of Film Critics and at the Hong Kong Film Awards.
+A collection of works and images by cinematographer Christopher Doyle from textures, colors, and the complicities of the 2002 film Hero, for which he was awarded Best Cinematography by the New York and Chicago Film Critics Circles, the National Society of Film Critics and at the Hong Kong Film Awards.

 Title: If It’s Purple, Someone’s Gonna Die: The Power of Color in Visual Storytelling